Doctor of Science Program

 Dissertation (3 hours each; 18 hours required)

-Applicants for the Doctor of Science in Emergency Management degree must hold a master's degree and must submit all of the following documentation to the College of Graduate Studies, Jacksonville State University, 700 Pelham Road North, Jacksonville, AL 36265-1602, to be considered for admission:
+Applicants for the Doctor of Science in Emergency Management degree must hold a master's degree and must submit all of the following documentation to Graduate Studies, Jacksonville State University, 700 Pelham Road North, Jacksonville, AL 36265-1602, to be considered for admission:

 EM 802, 804, 806 Integrative Seminar (2) (2) (2).
 On-campus integrative seminar during the first three years of program of study.
 Specialized topics include how to review and critique scholarly literature and research findings, how to present scholarly work at conferences, and how to write for journal publication.
 Opportunities for students to exchange ideas, present their work, and interact with faculty.
 Includes special topics of current interest.